LeonidasWhite/BCRYExporter/README.md

 # BCRYExporter
-This is ported version of BCRYExporter for Cryengine 5 from https://github.com/AFCStudio/BCRYExporter for Blender 2.8* (2.82 work well)
+This is ported version of BCRYExporter for Cryengine 5 from https://github.com/AFCStudio/BCRYExporter for Blender 2.8*

 <b>Installation:</b>
 Copy `io_bcry_exporter` folder to blender_path\Scripts\Addons directory.